MadeByLoosers/weblebrity-trumps/README.md

 # Weblebrity Trumps

-A gamification of Weblebrities, based on social media and internet proliferation.
+Like a who’s who of the information superhighway websphere, Weblebrity Trumps turns the web's elite into a gamification experience based on social media and internet proliferation.

 ## Front end